 "The weekly discussion sessions with Beth were without a doubt the most helpful to my learning.
 I felt that Beth did a great job of getting on our level and explaining concepts to us in a way that made us understand and was easy to remember.
 She was fun to be around and is perhaps the main reason for my success in this course.
 I also really enjoyed the bone labs and the flint knapping observation.
 The bone labs allowed the concepts to solidify in my head and gave me a broader understanding.
 The flint knapping was just super cool to watch and will forever be a cherished memory."

-I additionally work at KU's Center for Teaching Excellence.
-This has afforded me the opportunity to support faculty and TAs as they improve their instruction.
+I additionally worked at KU's Center for Teaching Excellence for two years as a Graduate Student Fellow.
+This afforded me the opportunity to support faculty and TAs as they improved their instruction, following best practices in the science of teaching and learning.